microsoft/FluidFramework/docs/examples/dice-roller.md

 } from "@microsoft/fluid-aqueduct";
 import { IComponentHTMLView } from "@microsoft/fluid-component-core-interfaces";

-import * as React from "react";
+import React from "react";
-import * as ReactDOM from "react-dom";
+import ReactDOM from "react-dom";
 ```

 ### Define our component class